LukasLLaebel/Terraria-clone/README.md

 - block background
 - Crafting
 - Textures
+	- Leave texture
 - be able to safe game (safesave)
+- Multiplayer
+- Animations
+- improve trees
+	- Only axe can destroy trees
+	- Can go through trees
+	- Trees drop planks depending on height and as items

 ## 📌 Notes
 This is a work in progress, and I'm actively developing new features.